Lester Hudson

-Lester Hudson III (born August 7, 1984) is an American professional basketball player for the Shandong Heroes of the Chinese Basketball Association (CBA).
+Lester Hudson III (born August 7, 1984) is an American former professional basketball player for the Shandong Heroes of the Chinese Basketball Association (CBA).
 In the 2007–08 season, Hudson recorded the only quadruple-double in NCAA Division I men's basketball history.
 At the conclusion of the season, he declared himself for the 2008 NBA draft, but later withdrew.
 Hudson was drafted by the Boston Celtics with the 58th pick of the 2009 NBA draft, but was later waived.
 He was then signed by the Memphis Grizzlies.
 Hudson later played for the Washington Wizards and Cleveland Cavaliers before returning to the Grizzlies in April 2012.

 College career

 Hudson put together one of the best all-around seasons in Ohio Valley Conference history in 2007–08 and helped the University of Tennessee at Martin make a six-game improvement in its league record from the previous year.
 The Skyhawks were picked last (11th) in a preseason poll but finished fourth and qualified for the OVC tournament.

 Hudson made school, conference and NCAA history during the season, including becoming the first Division I men's player to record a quadruple-double (25 points, 12 rebounds, 10 assists and 10 steals vs. Central Baptist College) in a college game on November 13, 2007.
-(Counting Ann Meyers' 1978 quadruple-double for UCLA, at a time when women's college sports were governed by the AIAW instead of the NCAA, five women have recorded quadruple-doubles in NCAA Division I women's play, the most recent being Shakyla Hill of Grambling State on February 2, 2018.

 He also had a triple-double, eight additional double-doubles and cracked the 30-point plateau 11 times during his rookie season in the league.
 He finished the season ranked fifth nationally in points per game (25.7); fourth in steals (2.8) and tenth in 3-pointers made per game (3.8).
 He also ranked among the top 90 nationally in each rebounding (79th, 7.8/game), assists (88th, 4.5/game), 3-point percentage (72nd, 38.8%) and free throw percentage (67th, 83.4%).